 All products featured on NME Recommends are curated by our editorial team.
 NME may earn a small commission when you buy through our links.

-Until March 1, Amazon UK is offering three months of Amazon Music HD for free.
-The streaming service would typically set you back £14.99 a month.
+Until May 24, Amazon UK is offering three months of Amazon Music Unlimited for free.
+The streaming service would typically set you back £9.99 a month.

-If you’ve yet to catch up on what Amazon Music HD is all about, here’s the low-down: Amazon Music HD has a vast library of over 70million songs, offering a plethora of titles available at a tap of the finger.
+If you’ve yet to catch up on what Amazon Music Unlimited is all about, here’s the low-down: the streaming service has a vast library of over 70million songs, offering a plethora of titles available at a tap of the finger – you can even listen to the songs offline.
 And there are no intrusive ads to interrupt your listening sessions.

 While the subscriptions will renew automatically after the free period, you can cancel at any time if you find the app’s not your groove.